TopOfTheFlops/server-side/README.md

 | ------ | -------- | ----- | ------- |
 | POST   | `api/v1/users` | Post the username and password | Success object / Error |

-* On success, the HTTP status code in the response header is 201 ('Created').
+* On success, the HTTP status code in the response header is 200 ('OK').
 * If the authentication is unssucessful you will receive a 401 error message ('Unauthorized')
 * In case of server error, the header status code is a 5xx error code and the response body contains an error object.